Skip to content

 After graduation I started my first field job as a research assistant in northern Maine.
 I worked for Rebecca Harris and Michael Reed of Tufts University on a study of the effects of industrial forest practices on the behavior of black-throated blue warblers.
 In 1999 I was hired by Courtney Conway to lead a project on burrowing owl conservation in south-central Washington.
 In the fall of 2000 I joined Courtney’s lab at The University of Arizona to begin my Master’s research on burrowing owl nesting behavior.
 While in Courtney’s lab I developed a fascination with the evolution of life-history strategies.
 I also attended Alex Badyaev’s lab meetings where I began to think about the influences of sexual selection.
 I finished my MS in 2004 and spent the next year back at Earlham teaching Ecological Biology and Human Biology.

-In the fall of 2005 I started a Ph.D. in Jane Brockmann’s lab in the department of Zoology at the University of Florida.
-Currently I am working on several projects that integrate my interests in sexual selection, life history evolution, and behavior.
+In the fall of 2005 I started a Ph.D. in Jane Brockmann’s lab in the department of biology at the University of Florida.
+My dissertation included several projects that integrated my interests in sexual selection, life history evolution, and behavior.
+Eventually I became interested in the proximate mechanisms underlying the adaptations that I was studying.
+In particular, I became fascinated by the burgeoning fields of evolutionary and ecological developmental biology.

 %d bloggers like this: